-Where there are three or more stages of selection, additional variables DB06i (i \geq 3) shall be transmitted as identification numbers for the units sampled at stage i (except for households, which are identified by the variable DB030, and for strata, identified by DB050).

-In the situation where more than one household share the same dwelling, such dwellings must be regarded as clusters of households and then coded accordingly, as the units that are selected at the ultimate stage.

-In order to facilitate the computation of the standard errors for the common EU indicators, for the equivalised disposable income, for the unadjusted gender pay gap and for a list of income components, countries should1 fill in this (these) variable(s) (in the case of clustering) for ALL waves in the file, and not only the first one of the sub-sample (being the year of the selection of the concerned household).
+In case there is at least a third stage of selection, additional variables DB06i (i \square 3) shall be transmitted as identification numbers for the units sampled at stage i.(except for households, which are identified by the variable DB030, and for strata, identified by DB050).
+In the particular situation where more than one household can share the same dwelling, dwellings must be regarded as clusters of households and then coded accordingly, as the units that are selected at the ultimate stage.
+In order to facilitate the computation of the standard errors for the common EU indicators, for the equivalised disposable income, for the unadjusted gender pay gap and for a list of income components, countries should1 fill in this (these) variable(s) (in the case of clustering) for ALL waves in the file, and not only the first one of the subsample (being the year of the selection of the concerned household).
 The recorded information, however, always refers to the situation at the time of the selection of the concerned household.